givingjar/blog.givingjar.org/_posts/2016-12-07-charity-spotlight-child-and-family-charities.md

 ## Today

 Many of Child and Family's services help to prevent crises and break families from dangerous cycles.
-They help families secure [food, clothing, and childcare][2] and provide [Medicaid assistance][3].
+They help families [secure][2] food, clothing, childcare, and [Medicaid assistance][3].
 [Screening services][5] also help families address issues with mental or physical health, [truancy][4], relationships, and safety before they become worse.

 Other services are intended to provide direct support to teens.
 That includes mental health [counseling][7], substance abuse [treatment][8], a [crisis hotline][9] (877-833-3689), and a [safe space][6] for LGBTQ youth.
 Child and Family Charities also reaches teens on the [street][10] and provides tutoring, [therapy][11], [shelter][12], and [pregnancy/parenting services][13].